Plus-1000/Learn-NX-Open-and-adaptive-machining-from-egg-engraving/README.md

 # Learn NX Open and Adaptive Machining technique from egg engraving
-This is a fictional attempt to unlock the secrets of magical CNC egg engraving
+This is a fictional attempt to unveil the mystery of CNC egg engraving

 Click the picture below to see the movie from TTL:
 [![Create points on face with NX OPEN](https://img.youtube.com/vi/ZKnJ4k-d2gs/0.jpg)](https://www.youtube.com/watch?v=ZKnJ4k-d2gs)